Feeling Restless? 10 Tips for a Better Night’s Sleep

 Concerned That A Vein Condition May Be Causing Your Fatigue?

 The tips provided above are all great ways to help promote a healthy night's sleep if you are struggling with restlessness for any reason.
-If you are experiencing trouble falling asleep at night, or are being kept up at night with tossing and turning, it could very well be due to symptoms caused by an underlying vein condition.
+If you are experiencing trouble falling asleep at night or are being kept up at night with tossing and turning, it could very well be due to symptoms caused by an underlying vein condition.
 Fatigue, insomnia, and poor sleep are all very common among the patients I see, but the good news is that these symptoms can be treated in a non-invasive way.
-Schedule a free vein screening at one of our clinics today to assess your vein health in order to determine your best next steps, or download our free eBook below for more helpful information.
+Schedule a free vein screening at one of our clinics today to assess your vein health to determine your best next steps, or download our free eBook "Waking Up Rested" for more helpful information.